asifshigri12/rag/README.md

 # rag
-samall project for for me
+small project for for myself